Two people leery of love agree to marry for every reason but, only to discover a red hot passion and maybe something more.

 But after a speaking look between the two, Eliza nodded.
 “Fine.
 What time would you like to pick me up?”

 “Must you be so entirely lacking in manners?”
-Trisanu asked, exasperation finally showing in her perfectly modulated voice.
+Trisanu asked, exasperation finally showing in his perfectly modulated voice.

 But Vin wasn’t accepting censure from any Singh and particularly not this one.
 “Asks the man who barged into my office without leave.”